-Nine sites in the Skagit County Monitoring Program met oxygen standards at each measurement in the 2010 water year, but this number decreased to five in 2011.
+Seven sites in the Skagit County Monitoring Program met oxygen standards at each measurement in the 2012 water year, up from five in 2011.
 Others met the oxygen standard for most of the year.
 In a few streams, oxygen levels showed steep declines in summer as can be seen by the graphs on the following pages.
 These declines are usually associated with very low flows.